World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 In the local market, pass a girl whose face resembles the one in my dream.
 I try not to stare...

-Back in the service, starts to realize she trusts no one, has been alone, drifting along in the comforting structure and routine of the military.
+Back in the service, she starts to realize she trusts no one, has been alone, drifting along in the comforting structure and routine of the military.
 Wasting her talents.

-DREAM 2: ESMAY TELLS SILKY "MOURN!" i=fem c d a-e thera w
+1998/10/24--Dream 2: ESMAY TELLS SILKY "MOURN!" i=fem c d a-e thera w

 On a military starship.
 I'm Esmay, now!

 Another spy's uncovered.
 We fight, and the spy is killed.
-The crew's paranoid now--this spy was a high officer, and shared an office with one of the few aliens in this navy.
+The crew's paranoid now--this spy was a high officer, and shared an office with one of the few aliens in this star navy.

-I have to go interview her.
-She's Silky, my anima!
-Here, she's a krelkin--a furred, tailed, gentle, herbivorous person.
+I interview Silky.
 She's sad that humans can betray each other like this.
 Her people don't do that--too softhearted?
-Or they just can't stand to lie?
+To a krelkin, lying is predation--you don't do that to your herdmates!
 Silky, an alien member of a mostly human space navy, howls a mourning chant.

 Her natural instinct is to mourn the traitor in the traditional way--a howling wolf-wail song.
 But she knows humans well enough to worry they'll suspect she's a traitor too if she mourns an enemy.
 Or a fool, a stuffed toy, too sentimental to recognize evil when she sees it.